Thunder-Blaze/Fastfetch-Config/README.md

 #### 📝 Getting Your Steam User ID
 - Visit `https://store.steampowered.com/account/`, you'll see the numeric Steam ID below the heading `<username>'s Account`.

+#### 📝 Getting Your Discord User ID and Making Discord Work
+- Open your profile and you'll see a `Copy User ID` button, click that to copy your user ID, put it in --setup when asked.
+- Join the following Server for Discord Online Status Support: [Discord Server](https://discord.gg/863bbH2YZ9)
+- Change your status once for it to start tracking.

 #### 📝 Getting Your Anilist Token (For Private Anulist Profiles)
 - For Quick setup